syncfusion-content/blazor-docs/blazor/diagram-component/annotations/appearance.md

 You can change the font style of the annotations with the font specific properties (FontSize, FontFamily, Color).
 The following code explains how to customize the appearance of the annotation.

-* The label’s `Bold`, `Italic`, and `TextDecoration` properties are used to style the label’s text.
+* The annotation’s `Bold`, `Italic`, and `TextDecoration` properties are used to style the annotation’s text.

-* The label’s `Fill`, `StrokeColor`, and `StrokeWidth` properties are used to define the background color and border color of the annotation and the `Opacity` property is used to define the transparency of the annotations.
+* The annotation’s `Fill`, `StrokeColor`, and `StrokeWidth` properties are used to define the background color and border color of the annotation and the `Opacity` property is used to define the transparency of the annotations.

 * The `Visibility` property of the annotation enables or disables the visibility of annotation.

 The Fill, Border, and Opacity appearances of the text can also be customized with appearance specific properties of annotation.
-The following code explains how to customize Background, Opacity, and Border of the annotation.
+The following code explains how to customize the appaearance of the annotation.

 ```cshtml
 @using Syncfusion.Blazor.Diagram